August Wilson's American Century Cycle

 The Greene Space is pleased to receive philanthropic support for the series from the Ford Foundation, whose mission is to support visionary leaders on the frontlines of social change, and the Jerome Robbins Foundation, whose mission is to support dance, theater and their associative arts.

 Accessing Recorded Readings

 Video of all the readings will only be available during the live video webcasts.
-We're not able to archive the video for on-demand viewing, but look for selected plays to be broadcast on WNYC and public radio stations across the country beginning in 2014.
-Audio of all 10 plays will also be available here on our website for on-demand streaming in 2014.
+We're not able to archive the video for on-demand viewing, but look for selected plays to be broadcast on WNYC and public radio stations across the country beginning spring 2015.
+Audio of all 10 plays will also be available here on our website for on-demand streaming.
 View video excerpts and photo galleries of the readings here.

 Special permission for this project is provided by the Estate of August Wilson.
 For more information, please visit www.samuelfrench.com

 August Wilson's American Century Cycle is presented, in part, with generous support from our signature sponsor: